inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 .. figure:: DataLinkVisualizerDynamic.png
    :width: 100%

-Nodes are of the type ``AodvRouter``, and are placed randomly on the playground.
+Nodes are of the type :ned:`AodvRouter`, and are placed randomly on the playground.
 The communication range of the nodes is chosen so that the network is connected, but nodes can typically only communicate by using multi-hop paths.
 The nodes will also randomly roam within predefined